mhostetter/galois/docs/pages/development.rst

 Development
 ===========

-For users who'd like to actively develop with :obj:`galois`, these sections may prove helpful.
+For users who would like to actively develop with :obj:`galois`, these sections may prove helpful.

 Install for development
 -----------------------